soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 ## Failure 1: I didn't set up a project intro call

-There are many things outside my control, but one thing I could have done was to set up an intro call to learn what the developer's goals and intents for the project a couple weeks before the hackathon.
-Originally they told me that docs would be needed and we had some basic goals and design ideas.
+There are many things outside my control, but one thing I could have done was to set up an intro call to learn what the developer's goals and intents were for the project in advance.
+Originally I learned that docs would be needed and we had some basic goals and design ideas.

-In the end, rather than set up a call to get an update the week before the hackathon (and potentially join a different project), I decided that I could just stay quiet and document whatever the engineer ended up doing, and perhaps grab his p4 shelf to try out some settings and do some light design work.
-It didn't dawn on me that the dev would abandon the entire project without giving me any heads up.
+In the end, rather than set up a call to get an update the week before the hackathon (and potentially join a different project), I decided that I could just lay low and document whatever the engineer ended up doing, and perhaps grab his p4 shelf to try out some settings and do some light design work if it came to it.
+Instead, the project was canceled without a heads up.

-All I have to show for this year is a notion page with a small db of reference for the thing we wanted to build.
+All I have to show for this year is a notion page with a small db of reference for the thing I imagined we originally wanted to build.

 ![notion page for our project](/img/posts/2025/apruchnicki-failed-hackathon.png)